Skill Progression-New Rider

 Skills - Freeriding

-Bikers attending Valmont Bike Park Camp in Boulder must be entering 2nd – 11th grades and should already have experience pedaling without training wheels.
+Bikers attending Valmont Bike Park Camp in Boulder, CO must be entering 2nd – 11th grades and should already have experience pedaling without training wheels.
 Instructors group campers according to ability to provide them the right level of challenge.
 Below is a list of skills we take campers through at our freeriding camp.
 Every camper receives a passport outlining these skills.
 By attending multiple weeks and summers, campers can master skills from Digger to Trail Boss!

 - Level 1: Digger